“Enter through the narrow gate. For wide is the gate and broad is the road that leads to destruction, and many enter through it.” Matthew 7:13

 - Laying on the couch instead of exercising is easy

-2. Insight #2: The things that I perceive as hard are what will make my life great
+Insight #2: The things that you perceive as hard are what will make your life great.

 - Waking up early to pray instead of sleeping in

 - Going to church instead of using the time in other ways